Trustpoint-Project/trustpoint/docs/source/getting_started/introduction.rst

 - User-friendly web-based application
 - Low hardware requirements
 - Availability as a Docker container
-- Built on Python Django framework
+- Built on Python :term:`Django` framework

 ---------------------------------
 How to Navigate the Documentation